SamSlotemaker/real-time-web-2021/README.md

 ### :book:Description
 An application where you can find a Warzone team on your desired platform, when you are looking for that missing team member.
+Players will be added to a suggested team on joining the application, based on thier Kill/Death Ratio.
+Players can also join a custom team, while chatting with other online players.

+#### Test account
+SamSuperman_12 | Playstation
 [LIVE LINK](https://warzone-teamfinder.herokuapp.com/)
 ### :gear:Installation
 1. Clone this repo
 ```